-QuickLogic is supporting its customers and developers by making available its first customer-defined eFPGA block created by using QuickLogic's newly launched Australis IP Generator tool for the GlobalFoundries 22FDX process.
+QuickLogic is moving further in supporting its customers and developers by making available its first customer-defined eFPGA block created by using QuickLogic's newly launched Australis IP Generator tool for the GlobalFoundries 22FDX process.

 Features of this tool as listed by Quicklogic:

 eFPGA IP can be generated / customized to any foundry / process technology within days for a process we already support and within a quarter for new process technologies

 eFPGA optimizations for performance, power or area are available

 Multiple eFPGA architectures from LUT4 to LUT6, variable routing density, and more

 Variety of eFPGA array sizes with option to include Block RAM and/or DSPs blocks

 This idea of Quicklogic has helped companies targeting markets such as IoT, industrial, consumer, and aerospace/defense, where they could customise a single SoC family four different applications, where differences are not much.
 With the strength of flexibility adding a new feature are modifying a feature or adopting to new standard is lot easier.
 The development cost is reduced by using this programmable FPGA technology.

 "Australis has enabled us to change the game in terms of generating and delivering compelling Efpga IP for the foundry and process combination our customers need, in substantially less time," said Mao Wang, QuickLogic's senior director of product management.
 "It is working exactly as expected, and now we support the very popular 22nm node on three of the world's most popular fab processes.
 We look forward to supporting many more Efpga cores, customers, and processes in the near future as more and more SoC developers come to realize how quick and easy it is to add Efpga IP to their devices."